mdu02/gci-OSGeo-WMSTutorial/README.md

 So what type of data are you looking for?
 Try your city/country's Open Data set.
 I live in Toronto which releases a good amount of geospatial data on their [open data portal](https://open.toronto.ca/).

-The data being used in this tutorial [contains information licensed under the Open Government Licence – Toronto.](https://www.toronto.ca/city-government/data-research-maps/open-data/open-data-licence/)
+The data being used in this tutorial [contains information licensed under the Open Government Licence – Toronto](https://www.toronto.ca/city-government/data-research-maps/open-data/open-data-licence/), which gives me permission to publish their data in this repository.

 With that being said, let's dive right in!
 Say I'm trying to write an article about the condition of TCHC buildings (community housing).
 We'll download the file from their [webpage](https://ckan0.cf.opendata.inter.prod-toronto.ca/download_resource/f1bf1cef-7d09-407c-80c2-bb2a8b75abfa?format=shp&projection=4326).